I'm Broken: Release and reception

 "I'm Broken" was released as the band's first single for Far Beyond Driven.
 Two versions of the single were released.
 Both contained the B-side "Slaughtered", but each version included a differing pair of live tracks.
 All live tracks were recorded in Moscow, USSR at the Monsters of Rock concert in 1991.
 The single garnered the band its second top 40 UK hit, reaching number 19 on the UK Singles Chart, making it the band's highest charting single worldwide.
 It also reached number 49 on the Australian Singles Chart and number 32 on the Swedish Singles Chart.
 The song was also nominated for Best Metal Performance at the 1995 Grammy Awards.
 AllMusic reviewer Eduardo Rivadavia called "I'm Broken" a "wisely chosen first single".

 Live performance

 A live version of the song can be found on the band's live album Official Live: 101 Proof.
 During live performances of the song, the band would have Dimebag Darrell performing backup vocals and would end the song with the outro of "By Demons Be Driven".

 Cover art

-The covers for parts one and two each show half of Pantera vocalist Phil Anselmo's face.
-When compared, it can be seen that they are a mirror image of one another, and on part two of the single, the colors are inverted.
+The covers for parts one and two each show a little over half of Pantera vocalist Phil Anselmo's face, with part two rendered as the negative image of part one.
+When compared, it can be seen that the two are mirror images of one side (the same side) of the face, rather than each showing a different half.